vault27/Foundation/paloalto.md

 - WildFire can discover zero-day malware in web traffic (HTTP/HTTPS), email protocols (SMTP, IMAP, and POP), and FTP
 - WildFire cloud—global, regional, and private
 - As soon as the firewall downloads and installs the new signature, the firewall can block the files that contain that malware (or a variant of the malware).
 Malware signatures do not detect malicious and phishing links; to enforce these links, you must have a PAN-DB URL Filtering license
 - If not done already, enable the firewall to perform decryption and Forward Files for Advanced WildFire Analysis Select Device > Setup > Content-ID
+- Wildfire check is skipped if: file is signed by a trusted signer, file has matched a previous submission, file larger than 50 mbs
+- WF-500 does not support bare-metal analysis - suspicious files are sent to a real, racked-and-stacked hardware environment where they are detonated, and any response is observed for malicious behavior
+- Wf-500 does not support apk, mac-os, linux, scripts, archives

 Verdicts